E2B sandboxes

 Note

-This example uses Claude CLI which comes pre-installed in E2B sandboxes.
+This example uses Claude Code which comes pre-installed in E2B sandboxes.
 However, you can adapt the example to work with other AI assistants of your choice.
 See E2B's MCP documentation for alternative connection methods.

 • Node.js 18+ installed on your machine